-- Treatment/Management- - Clinical management of A-Fib can be complicated and multifactorial. - □ Fōhaipłaośe tailaracto, the patient in the segments of stebilitient are... - Control of symptoms - Prevention of thromboembolism - Reduce recurrence or progression via optimizing risk factors
+- Treatment/Management- - Clinical management of A-Fib can be complicated and multifactorial. - The plan is tailored to the patient in the context of stability - For all those with A-Fib, the three principal goals of treatment are... - Control of symptoms - Prevention of thromboembolism - ■ Reduce recurrence or progression via optimizing risk factors